shanemileham/levelupmylife/_content/learning.md

 - EXPERIENCES → BELIEFS ----- Induction/Deduction - Epistemic Rationality

 ### Definitions
-- **Learning** = the act of acquiring new, or modifying and reinforcing existing, knowledge, behaviors, skills, values, or preferences which may lead to a potential change in synthesizing information, depth of the knowledge, attitude or behavior relative to the type and range of experience.
-(Wikipedia)
-- **Knowledge** = facts, information, and skills acquired by a person through experience or education; the theoretical or practical understanding of a subject (Google)
-- **Belief**: Belief is the mental state in which an individual holds a proposition to be true.
+- **Belief** = Belief is the mental state in which an individual holds a proposition to be true.
 Beliefs are often metaphorically referred to as maps, and are considered valid to the extent that they correctly correspond to the truth.
 A person's knowledge is a subset of their beliefs, namely the beliefs that are also true and justified.
 Beliefs can be second-order, concerning propositions about other beliefs.
 Any belief should restrict which experiences to anticipate, to be potentially useful and thereby pay rent and earn its keep in your mind, so to speak.
 If a belief does not affect what you anticipate experiencing—if the world would look exactly the same whether the belief is true or whether it is false—then how could you possibly tell if it were false?
 And if there's no circumstance under which you would be able to notice your belief were false, then why do you believe it now?
 (LessWrong)
-- **Experience**: ... (make sure it includes thought experiments/hypotheticals)
+- **Experience** = ... (make sure it includes thought experiments/hypotheticals)
+- **Instrumental Rationality** = ...
+- **Epistemic Rationality** = ...

 The difference between belief and experience is when learning occurs If there is little difference between what you expect to happen and what does happen, little is learned from that experience.